 WiNUP Seeking new Executive Director

-WiNUP is accepting applications for the position of executive director.
+WiNUP is accepting applications for the position of Executive Director.
 This position requires accounting and bookkeeping skills, computer skills, and good communication skills.
 Some travel is required.
 This is a part-time job, requiring about 60 hours a month.
 Salary information will be provided during interview process.
 If you are interested in applying, please visit www.winup.org, to view a detailed job description and instructions for submitting a resume/application.
-Applications are due February __, 20__.

 Executive Director – Women’s International Network of Utility Professionals (WiNUP)

 WiNUP is an organization providing a link for developing and recognizing professionals involved with utility business trends, issues, products and services.